Digital Design Dearadh Digiteach

 Online classes held weekly on:

-In-person day-time attendance on two Friday's and two Saturdays per semester.
+In person day-time attendance on one Friday and two Saturdays per semester.

-This course is funded under the Springboard+ initiative in 2025.
-Applications should be made via the Springboard+ website, subject to meeting the eligibility criteria.
+This course is funded under the Springboard+ initiative for 2026.
+Applications must be submitted via the Springboard+ website.
+Apply Now

 For further information, please contact the team at springboard@tudublin.ie.